Damaged Files and Hidden Corruption in FileMaker Pro ( A Guide to Recover )

 It reminds you to check the log for "problems", and their "severity", and that the Recovered file should NOT be used going forward.

-But, It should go on to say that "problem" objects CAN often be edited, or deleted, in the Original file going forward ( or ignored, if of "low severity" ), and that Recover CAN actually repair certain problems, going forward
+However, It should go on to say that "Problem" objects can often be edited, or deleted, in the Original file going forward ( or ignored, if of "low severity" ), and that Recover can actually repair certain problems, going forward

 The "Hidden" Corruption Problem